-Receiving notification that examiners have denied your claim for disability benefits is a crushing blow if you’re in a desperate financial situation.
+Receiving notification that examiners have denied your claim for disability benefits is a crushing blow if you are in a desperate financial situation.
 Here you are with a serious illness or injury, and the federal government has the gall to deny you access to a fund you’ve already paint into?
 How can they get away with doing that?
 As it turns out, there are several reasons why investigators could choose to reject your application, and most of them are your entire fault.
-Our Social Security disability lawyers detail the problem areas they see most commonly and how to correct them – if that’s possible.
+Our Philadelphia disability lawyers detail the problem areas they see most commonly and how to correct them – if that’s possible.

-Medical records relating to your illness or injury are critical to obtain approval of your application.
-In many instances, your doctor’s treatment records are incomplete or you don’t have a doctor currently providing care.
-If you refuse to cooperate with an independent medical examination as requested by Social Security Disability, you’re application won’t make it through to approval.
-As our client, we make certain your medical history is as detailed as possible when compiling materials.
+However, if you are suffering from a condition that limits your ability to work, medical records relating to your illness or injury are critical to obtain approval of your application.
+In many instances, your doctor’s treatment records are incomplete or you do not have a doctor currently providing care.
+If you refuse to cooperate with an independent medical examination as requested by Social Security Disability, your application will likely be denied.

 Failure to Follow Through with Prescribed Treatment